Skip to content

 Three customer-visible consequences:

 2. Cross-region resume is supported.
-The hibernation primitive plus the multi-pool model mean an env hibernated in australiaeast can resume on a westus2 pool - the blob copy is the slow step, not the container start.
+The hibernation primitive plus the multi-pool model mean an env hibernated in australiaeast can resume on a westus2 pool.
+Cross-region adds latency over same-region resume; see hibernation for the per-operation timings.

 Read more